xsanisty/calx.js/README.md

 In the core of jQuery Calx is formula parser generated using [jison](https://github.com/zaach/jison) which parse and process the formula and set of formulas imported from [formula.js](https://github.com/sutoiku/formula.js).

-Creating caluclation form in html never been easier and simpler than this:
+Creating calculation form in html never been easier and simpler than this:

 ```html
 <form id="calx_form">